sendle/print-openapi/openapi-extensions.md

 These are the extensions which we support and our own brand new ones!

+## Existing extensions

+These are the extensions which we support:

+- [x-unofficialSpec](https://github.com/APIs-guru/openapi-directory/wiki/specification-extensions#x-unofficialspec): Indicates the definition is produced by a third-party.

 ## x-pages

 This extension allows arbitrary markdown pages with extra documentation.